 Signing a WebApp is handled by the SiteVision developer REST API.
 All of SiteVision's example WebApps have boilerplate code for invoking the signing endpoint.
-See the npm scripts available in the WebApp boilerplate example.
+See the npm scripts available in the create-sitevision-app tool.

 In the team page a default certificate is set up, that certificate will be used when signing, unless another certificate name is provided in the signing request.
 When using the SiteVision npm utility script for signing, one will be prompted for a certificate name, if left blank the default will be used.